List of earthquakes in Pakistan

 Pakistan is one of the most seismically active countries in the world, being crossed by several major faults.
 As a result, earthquakes in Pakistan occur often and are destructive.

 Geology

 Pakistan geologically overlaps both the Eurasian and Indian tectonic plates.
-Balochistan, the Federally Administered Tribal Areas, Khyber Pakhtunkhwa and Gilgit-Baltistan provinces lie on the southern edge of the Eurasian Plate on the Iranian Plateau.
+Balochistan, the Federally Administered Tribal Areas, Khyber Pakhtunkhwa (formerly North-West Frontier Province) and Gilgit-Baltistan provinces lie on the southern edge of the Eurasian plate on the Iranian Plateau.
 Sindh, Punjab and Azad Jammu & Kashmir provinces lie on the north-western edge of the Indian plate in South Asia.
 Hence this region is prone to violent earthquakes, as the two tectonic plates collide.